-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Spectrum Youth & Family Services, Inc. and Subsidiary as of September 30, 2020, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Spectrum Youth & Family Services, Inc. and Subsidiary as of September 30, 2021, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-Licensed VT Accounting Firm #92-0000343

-To the Board of Directors of Spectrum Youth & Family Services, Inc. Burlington, Vermont Page 2
+Physically located in Williston & Rutland Vermont www.dh-cpa.com • Licensed VT Accounting Firm #92-0000343 To the Board of Directors of Spectrum Youth & Family Services, Inc. Burlington, Vermont Page 2